PsiUpsilonEI/Bylaws/README.md

 2. Shall attend all IFC meetings
 3. Shall report to the Chapter all relevant events that occurred and information that was presented at all IFC meetings since the last Chapter meeting.
 4. Shall oversee and coordinate all matters pertaining to the external affairs of the chapter.
+5. Shall be responsible for organizing all sports and sports activities of the brotherhood.
+6. Shall be in charge of ordering all sportswear and Fraternity clothing.
-5. Shall submit a written report to the Chapter at the end of his or her term concerning the welfare and direction of the Chapter.
+7. Shall submit a written report to the Chapter at the end of their term concerning the welfare and direction of the Chapter.
-6. Shall chair the External Affairs Committee.
+8. Shall chair the External Affairs Committee.
-7. Shall call meetings of the External Affairs Committee no less than once every two weeks.
-8. Shall ensure that all positions on the External Affairs Committee are supplied with the appropriate resources and are compliant with Five Star.
-9. Is in charge of organizing all sports and sports activities of the brotherhood.
-10. Shall be in charge of ordering all sportswear and Fraternity clothing.

 #### Treasurer

 1. Shall keep financial records of the Chapter.
 2. Shall be responsible for the depositing of money and the writing of checks.
 3. Shall be responsible for the billing and collection of all accounts of the Chapter.
+4. Shall be responsible for the collection of all debt contracts, including leases, from all active members.
-4. Shall be responsible for presentation of balance sheets, to be filed as a record of the Chapter, stating the financial position of the chapter as of September 15.
+5. Shall be responsible for the presentation of balance sheets, to be filed as a record of the Chapter, stating the financial position of the chapter as of September 15.
-5. Shall have the final decision in matters of finance between themselves and the House Manager.
-Both parties may appeal to the Executive Committee.
 6. Shall be responsible for distributing Chapter bills in accordance with Article VII, Section 4.
-7. Must submit a written report to the Chapter at the end of his term concerning the welfare and direction of the Chapter.
+7. Shall submit a written report to the Chapter at the end of their term concerning the welfare and direction of the Chapter.
-8. Must chair the Finance Committee.
+8. Shall chair the Finance Committee.

 #### House Manager

 1. Shall be responsible for the upkeep and order of the House.
 This includes the assignment of jobs and work parties.
 2. Shall be responsible for all necessary repairs to the House.
 These shall be carried out by them or other brothers, or if necessary, with the permission of the Treasurer, some hired help.
 3. Shall be responsible for all supplies covered by the Chapter budget.
-4. Shall chair the House Committee.
-5. Shall keep a logbook of all Chapter possessions of substantial value or necessity; recording information necessary for insurance.
+4. Shall keep a logbook of all Chapter possessions of substantial value or necessity; recording information necessary for insurance.
+5. Shall be responsible for ensuring the House is in at least minimal compliance with RPI, city, county, state and federal health and safety regulations.
 6. Shall be the arbiter of room selection.
-7. Shall submit a written report to the Chapter of the operation of the Chapter during his term and make recommendations for the following year.
+7. Shall submit a written report to the Chapter of the operation of the Chapter during their term and make recommendations for the following year.
-8. Shall be responsible for collection lease agreements and submitting them to the Alumni Association.
-9. Shall be responsible for ensuring the House is in at least minimal compliance with RPI, city, county, state and federal health and safety regulations.
+8. Shall chair the House Committee.

 #### Secretary

 1. Shall take minutes of the Chapter meetings and Executive Committee meetings.
 2. Shall keep a continuing and permanent record of all meetings.
-3. Shall incorporate into the bylaws amendments to the bylaws.
+3. Shall be responsible for maintaining the house office supplies.
-4. Shall be the Chapter’s “Diamond” editor.
+4. Shall track information regarding the houses attendance policy.
-5. Is in charge of all correspondence other than that with Alumni or faculty.
+5. Shall be Responsible for all correspondence other than that with Alumni or faculty.

 #### Rush Chairman

-1. Shall be a member of the external affairs committee.
-2. Shall be in charge of all matters pertaining to the recruitment of new members.
+1. Shall be in charge of all matters pertaining to the recruitment of new members.
-3. Shall make all financial arrangements concerning rush, with the consent of the Treasurer.
+2. Shall make all financial arrangements concerning rush, with the consent of the Treasurer.
-4. A budget shall be submitted to the Treasurer prior to the start of rush.
+3. A budget shall be submitted to the Treasurer prior to the start of rush.
-5. Shall be a member of the Finance Committee.
-6. Shall submit a written report to the Chapter at the end of his term concerning recommendations for the coming year.
+4. Shall submit a written report to the Chapter at the end of their term concerning recommendations for the coming year.

 #### Social Chairman

-1. Shall be a member of the external affairs committee.
-2. Shall arrange all matters concerning social functions of the Chapter, including setup and cleanup at parties.
+1. Shall arrange all matters concerning social functions of the Chapter, including setup and cleanup at parties.
+2. Shall be responsible for the planning and execution of "3-3"
+3. Shall be exempt from all charges associated with attending "3-3"
-3. Shall make all financial arrangements pertaining to social functions, with the consent of the Treasurer.
+4. Shall make all financial arrangements pertaining to social functions, with the consent of the Treasurer.
-4. A rough budget shall be submitted to the Treasurer at the start of the semester.
+5. A rough budget shall be submitted to the Treasurer at the start of the semester.
-5. Shall submit a written report to the Chapter at the end of his term of office.
+6. Shall submit a written report to the Chapter at the end of their term of office.
-6. Shall submit a financial report to the Chapter after each social function.
+7. Shall submit a financial report to the Chapter after each social function.

 #### Steward

-1. Is responsible for the purchasing and management of all food, utensils, and cooking appliances for the Chapter.
+1. Shall be responsible for the purchasing and management of all food, utensils, and cooking appliances for the Chapter.
-2. Shall organize cooking schedules and menus.
+2. Shall manage sign-out.
-3. Is responsible for the upkeep of the kitchen facilities.
-4. Must be a member of the Finance Committee.
+3. Shall ensure the house is always stocked with essential products (milk, bread, cheese, butter, toilet paper etc) to be provided to the brotherhood free of charge.
+4. Shall organize and execute the Psi Upsilon meal plan if there is a need to do so.
-5. Shall endeavor to provide the means to allow the preparation of the best meals possible within the constraints of the requested meals and budget.
+5. Shall, when running the meal plan, endeavor to provide the means to allow the preparation of the best meals possible within the constraints of the requested meals and budget.
+6. Shall organize cooking schedules and menus.
+7. Shall be responsible for the upkeep of the kitchen facilities.

 #### Scholarship Chairman

-1. Is in charge of collection and organization of all Chapter files concerning academics.
+1. Shall be tasked with the collection and organization of all Chapter files concerning academics.
-2. Is in charge of all study sessions for members.
+2. Shall be responsible for running study sessions for members of the chapter.
-3. Is in charge of promoting the general attitude of scholarship in the brotherhood.
+3. Shall do their best to promote a general attitude of scholarship in the brotherhood.

 #### Philanthropy Chairman

-1. Is in charge of accommodating, to the best of his ability, any religious requirements of individual brothers or the entire brotherhood.
-2. Is in charge of public service events and philanthropic donations.
+1. Shall be responsible for the chapter’s public service events and philanthropic donations
-3. Shall submit a written report to the Chapter at the end of his term concerning the future of the Chapter.
+2. Shall submit a written report to the Chapter at the end of their term concerning the future of the Chapter.

 #### Historian